-Development proposals should seek to achieve a zero-carbon footprint through containing a co-ordinated package of design measures which, in addition to regulatory requirements, include:
+As appropriate to the nature and scale of proposals, development should seek to achieve a zero-carbon footprint through containing a co-ordinated package of design measures which, in addition to regulatory requirements, include:

 - a) In addition to relevant criteria in Herefordshire Local Plan Core Strategy policies SS7 and SD1, where possible utilising renewable energy infrastructure such as photovoltaic panels where these do not detract from any historic assets or their settings. - b) Seeking on-site measures that support energy conservation such as through tree planting and other forms of green infrastructure to provide shade and shelter, where this does not cancel solar gain. - c) Water resource efficient measures to reduce consumption of water, incorporating innovative water efficiency and water re-use measures where possible. - d) Minimising the use of artificial light to limit the impact of light pollution on local amenity, intrinsically dark landscapes and nature conservation, and to reduce energy consumption. - e) Enabling a sustainable drainage system, including where this would increase resilience to buildings, infrastructure, and businesses at risk of increased flooding; promote biodiversity; improve water quality; and enhance amenity.
-The maximum use of permeable surfaces is encouraged. - f) Reducing the carbon intensity of development proposals (embodied carbon), minimising construction traffic and reducing waste. - g) Supporting proposals that utilise construction materials produced as locally as possible, minimising travel distances. - h) Avoiding or fully mitigating the loss of woodlands, orchards, hedgerows, grassland, and other features that absorb carbon, and where possible taking the opportunity to extend these environmental assets. - i) Providing opportunities for tree and woodland planting to offset the full extent of carbon used during manufacturing of building materials and construction works, and to reduce run-off and the risk of flooding. - j) Developers should set out their design approach in sufficient detail to show how the criteria included in this and other relevant policies in the NDP have been addressed.
+The maximum use of permeable surfaces is encouraged. - f) Reducing the carbon intensity of development proposals (embodied carbon8), minimising construction traffic and reducing waste. - g) Supporting proposals that utilise construction materials produced as locally as possible, minimising travel distances. - h) Avoiding or fully mitigating the loss of woodlands, orchards, hedgerows, grassland, and other features that absorb carbon, and where possible taking the opportunity to extend these environmental assets. - i) Providing opportunities for tree and woodland planting to offset the full extent of carbon used during manufacturing of building materials and construction works, and to reduce run-off and the risk of flooding. - j) Developers should set out their design approach in sufficient detail to show how the criteria included in this and other relevant policies in the NDP have been addressed. - 5.9 The community supports sustainable development, and this requires a comprehensive approach encompassing a range of sustainable design elements.
+This policy sets out criteria that, taken with other policies in this plan, should be considered as part of a co-ordinated approach aimed at achieving zero carbon covering both construction and subsequent use.